ethstorage/dblog/README.md

 ## How does it work

 ### dblog.w3q
 dblog.w3q is a w3ns domain name, which maps a contract address.
-The contract mapped by dblog.w3q is a FlatDirectory contract that stores dblog's website files.
+The contract mapped by dblog.w3q is a FlatDirectory contract that stores dBlog's website files.

 FlatDirectory is the implementation of the web3 storage data contract.
 Click [here](https://docs.web3q.io/tutorials/migrate-your-website-to-web3q-in-5-mins) for details.